as-repo1/sem_7/module4.md

    - Digital evidence is susceptible to alteration or loss if not handled promptly and accurately.

-#### 5. Illustrate the phases involved in Digital Forensics Life Cycle with a proper diagram.
+### 5. Illustrate the phases involved in Digital Forensics Life Cycle with a proper diagram.
 [5]

 ![Digital Forensics Life Cycle](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.XgK9xQ6_s3O5G_RLZiFK5gHaCu%26pid%3DApi&f=1&ipt=04c4b601491e7dbd28ac01872cc87b9715200988be393fc722f44b766d1a38c5&ipo=images)

 **Digital Forensics Life Cycle Phases:**

-1. **Identification:**
+1. **Identification and Preparation:**
+   - *Objective:*
+     - Recognize and prepare for a potential digital forensic investigation.
+   - *Activities:*
+     - Identify the need for a forensic investigation.
+     - Secure the scene and preserve evidence.
+     - Identify stakeholders and establish communication channels.

-   - Identify and define the scope of the digital forensics investigation.
+     - Assemble the digital forensics team.

 2. **Collection:**
+   - *Objective:*

-   - Collect relevant digital evidence using forensically sound methods.
+     - Gather relevant digital evidence from various sources.
+   - *Activities:*
+     - Collect physical devices (computers, storage media, etc.).
+     - Image or clone storage media to preserve the original evidence.
+     - Document the collection process and maintain chain of custody.

-3. **Examination:**
+3. **Analysis:**
+   - *Objective:*
+     - Examine and analyze the acquired digital evidence.
+   - *Activities:*
+     - Recover deleted or hidden files.

-   - Analyze the collected evidence to uncover patterns, anomalies, and potential leads.
+     - Analyze system logs and artifacts.
+     - Identify patterns and anomalies.
+     - Use forensic tools and techniques for in-depth analysis.

-4. **Analysis:**
+4. **Documentation:**

-   - Conduct a detailed examination of the evidence to draw conclusions and reconstruct events.
-5. **Documentation / Reporting:**
+   - *Objective:*
+     - Record and document the findings and analysis results.
+   - *Activities:*
+     - Create detailed reports.

-   - Document the entire forensic process, methodologies, and findings for legal purposes.
+     - Document the tools and methodologies used.
+     - Summarize key findings and observations.
+     - Prepare evidence for legal proceedings.

+5. **Presentation:**
+   - *Objective:*
+     - Present the findings in a clear and understandable manner.
+   - *Activities:*
+     - Create presentations or reports for stakeholders.
+     - Testify in court if required.
+     - Communicate technical findings in a non-technical manner.

-#### 6. Discuss the detailed steps of ‘Digital Evidence Documentation’ process while handling forensics evidences for the legal framework.
+### 6. Discuss the detailed steps of ‘Digital Evidence Documentation’ process while handling forensics evidences for the legal framework.
 [10]

 **Digital Evidence Documentation Process:**